MicrosoftDocs/dynamics365smb-docs/financials/finance-setup-vat.md

 ---
-title: About Setting Up Value Added Tax | Microsoft Docs
+title: About Setting Up Value-Added Tax | Microsoft Docs
 description: Make sure that you correctly calculate, post, and report on VAT for sales and purchases.
 services: project-madeira
 documentationcenter: ''